Chanyuan Treaty: Liao–Song relations

-Liao invasion of 1004-1005
+Liao invasion of 1004

-Emperor Shengzong decided to launch an imperial expedition against the Song personally in the summer of 1004.
-He took Khitan cavalry and encamped about 100 mi north of the Song capital of Bianliang (modern Kaifeng, Henan).
-Reluctantly, Emperor Zhenzong marched northward to engage the Liao at Chanyuan.
-He decided upon Chanyuan because it was the first large city across from the Yellow River.
-The emperor believed that crossing the Yellow River in an imperial expedition would have great symbolic and psychological value.
-The Song began to worry that the expedition was not safe for the emperor because the Khitan forces were making serious advances in the Hebei Circuit.
-To protect Chanyuan, Kou Zhun, the lead planner of the Song expedition, had implemented defensive measures such as trenches, but these defenses were already weakened after heavy fighting, resulting in many thousands of casualties, including many generals.
-The arrival of the emperor raised the Song troops' morale while ensuring that the ensuing battle would be everlastingly famous.
+Emperor Shengzong decided to personally launch a campaign against Song in the summer of 1004.
+He took cavalry and encamped about 100 mi north of the Song capital of Bianjing (present-day Kaifeng, Henan).
+Reluctantly, Emperor Zhenzong marched northward to engage the Liao troops at Chan Prefecture (formerly known as Chanyuan Commandery; present-day Puyang, Henan).
+He decided upon this location because it was the first large settlement across from the Yellow River.
+The emperor believed that crossing the Yellow River would have great symbolic and psychological value.
+To protect Chan Prefecture, Kou Zhun, the lead planner of the Song expedition, had implemented defensive measures such as trenches, but these defenses were already weakened after heavy fighting, resulting in many thousands of casualties, including a large number of generals.
+The Song court began to worry that the undertaking was not safe for the emperor because the Liao forces were making serious advances in the Hebei Circuit.
+However, the arrival of the emperor raised the Song troops' morale while ensuring that the subsequent battle would be everlastingly famous.

-A Song giant crossbow killed the Liao Khitan leader Xiao Dalin in battle in January 1005.
-This led to despair among the Khitan and crippled their contribution to the offensive.
+A Song crossbow killed the Liao main general Xiao Talin in late 1004.
+This led to despair among the Khitans and crippled their offensive.

 Peace negotiations

-From January 13 to January 18, 1005, the two sides worked out a peace treaty.
-Some sources say this was in 1004 because of evidence that it happened prior to the New Year on the Chinese lunar calendar.
-While the Liao initially sought a territorial concession in Guannan, this demand was eventually abandoned.
+The two sides reached a ceasefire in January 1005.
+The Song court, represented by Cao Liyong, negotiated with Empress Dowager Xiao and finalized an agreement.
 The terms of the treaty included: